Sunday, August 23, 2026

 Scripture quotations are taken from the NEW AMERICAN STANDARD BIBLE ®, Copyright © 1960, 1962, 1963, 1968, 1971, 1972, 1973, 1977, 1995, 2020 by The Lockman Foundation.
 Used by permission.

-Liturgical portions from Lutheran Service Book, Divine Service Setting 4.
+Liturgical portions taken from Lutheran Service Book, Divine Service Setting 4.
 Used by permission.
-LSB Liturgy License #000012403.
+LSB Liturgy License no. 000012403.

 All music in our Contemporary Service is performed under Hope’s CCLI Copyright License 2956118 and CCLI Streaming Plus License 21360672.